praneethy91/websearchenginesnyu/README.md

 output=http
 ```
 ### Output Format
 Two output format types are supported.
 Default is text if not provided.
+Remember the html output will only display results properly if the search is run from a browser instead of cUrl.

 1. html
 2. text